Partitions and covers in $\Delta$ convexity: Introduction

+In the $P_3$ convexity a set $S$ is convex if there is no vertex outside $S$ having two neighbors in $S$.
+Convex partitions of powers of cycles, split and chordal graphs in the $P_3$ convexity have been studied in~\cite{CDDRS2010}.
+In the context of the well-known geodesic convexity, for a general graph $G$, it is known that the {\sc Convex $p$-cover} problem is \NP-complete for any fixed $p \geq 3$~\cite{artigas2010convex} and for $p = 2$~\cite{buzatu2015convex}; and that the {\sc Convex $p$-Partition} problem is \NP-complete for arbitrary graphs for any fixed $p \geq 2$~\cite{artigas2011partitioning}.
+On the other hand, it is solvable in polynomial time for bipartite graphs~\cite{grippo2016convex} and for cographs~\cite{artigas2011partitioning}.
+The $\Delta$-cover number and the $\Delta$-partition number have been further investigated for disconnected graphs in \cite{artigas2010convex} and a characterization for chordal graphs is given in \cite{artigas2011partitioning}.
+A rich source of convex cover and partition problems in the geodesic convexity is~\cite{buzatu2021covering} and of general abstract convexity is~\cite{van1993theory}.

+It is worth noting that the problem of looking for a partition into two convex sets is very related with a well-known topic of abstract convexity theory, namely, the half-space separation problem.
+Recently, some papers are dedicated to this topic in graph convexities~\cite{elaroussi2024halfspaceseparationmonophonicconvexity, SEIFFARTH2023114105}.
+The input of such problem is a graph $G$ and two disjoint sets $A, B \subset V(G)$, and it asks whether there are disjoint convex sets containing $A$ and $B$ whose union is $V(G)$.

-The $\Delta$-interval function and the associated $\Delta$-convexity were introduced by Mulder in~\cite{mulder2008transit}.
+The $\Delta$-interval function and the associated $\Delta$-convexity were introduced by Mulder in~\cite{muldd}.
 In \cite{muld01}, the $\Delta$-convex sets, where they were called $\Delta$-closed sets, played an essential role in the characterization of quasi-median graphs.
+Recall that the {\em $\Delta$-hull number} $h(G)$ of a graph $G$ is the cardinality of a minimum set such that its $\Delta$-convex hull is $V(G)$.
 In \cite{bsaamc}, the authors studied the $\Delta$-hull number of a graph showing that computing this parameter is \NP-complete for general graphs, presenting polynomial-time algorithms for chordal graphs, dually chordal graphs and cographs and giving tight lower and upper bounds for this parameter.
 In \cite{anand2021delta}, the authors showed that the problem of computing the $\Delta$-convexity number is \W[1]-hard and \NP-hard to approximate within a factor $O(n^{1-\varepsilon})$ for any constant $\varepsilon > 0$ even for graphs with diameter $2$ and that the problem of computing the $\Delta$-interval number is \NP-complete for general graphs.
 For the positive side, they presented characterizations that lead to polynomial-time algorithms for computing the $\Delta$-convexity number of chordal graphs and for computing the $\Delta$-interval number of block graphs.
-The decision problems derived from these two parameters are the following.